 Before anyone starts accusing me of having the arrogance to assert that I am never wrong, or the like, this would be to miss the point entirely.
 I have not done the research to establish the scientific truth of anything.
-I know nothing other than what my own senses and intellect have told me and I come come to realise, with ever greater frequency, just how fallible both those things are.
+I know nothing other than what my own senses and intellect have told me and I have come to realise, with ever greater frequency, just how fallible both those things are.
 What I do have is a half-decent grounding in science and philosophy.
 With the tools these have provided me, it allows me to discern sense from nonsense; the credible from the incredible; the reasonable from the unreasonable.

 This is not always an easy thing to do, and there are many issues where I remain unconvinced one way or the other, either because the science itself remains inconclusive, or more likely because I simply cannot get my head around what the science is telling me.
 However, in the tradition of philosophers like David Hume, Thomas Paine and Jeremy Bentham, I do believe we have a moral duty to do our best to distinguish sense from nonsense.
 As Pigliucci points out, however, this can be a difficult task that is patently beyond many people.
 It requires an understanding of the nature and limits of science, of logical fallacies, of the psychology of belief, and even (perhaps especially) an understanding of how politics and sociology impact on all this.